Vietnam.vn - Nền tảng quảng bá Việt Nam

 Pointing to an apartment with clothes drying racks outside, Mr. Tien said: "Shanghai people jokingly say that it is the national flag.
 It is very colorful."

-Nowadays, in modern life, young people can buy their own apartments instead of living with their parents or grandparents.
+Nowadays, in modern life, young people can buy their own apartment instead of living with their parents or grandparents.

 "But many apartments still add a clothes drying rack on the balcony.
 Because many people believe that clothes should smell like the sun," A Tien added.

-It was raining as we drove across a street to Nanjing Avenue.
-But it was interesting to still see the "national flags" on the balconies of the apartment buildings.
+It was raining as we drove across the street to Nanjing Avenue.
+But it was interesting to see the "national flags" on the balconies of the apartment buildings.

 After the rain, the clothes are collected, leaving reinforced drying racks outside the balconies of Shanghai apartments.
 The clothes drying poles added outside the balconies to dry clothes are truly a specialty, a unique feature of this city - Photo: MINH KHUÊ